hgrotzin/nback/README.md

 # nback
-Verbal version of the nback task coded in python - variables and stimuli are determined from an input csv (not hard-coded) so the task is easy to edit for personal use.
+Verbal version of the nback task coded in python.
+For MR scanner use as a working-memory paradigm.
+Variables and stimuli are determined from an input csv (not hard-coded) so the task is easy to edit for personal use.
 Requires PsychoPy.

 Task Parameters
 ---------------